akropolisio/EthRPCGate/README.md

 $ make docker-configure-https
 ```

-## How to use Janus as a Web3 provider
+## How to use eth-rpc-gate as a Web3 provider

-Once Janus is successfully running, all one has to do is point your desired framework to Janus in order to use it as your web3 provider.
-Lets say you want to use truffle for example, in this case all you have to do is go to your truffle-config.js file and add janus as a network:
+Once eth-rpc-gate is successfully running, all one has to do is point your desired framework to eth-rpc-gate in order to use it as your web3 provider.
+Lets say you want to use truffle for example, in this case all you have to do is go to your truffle-config.js file and add ethrpcgate as a network:
 ```
 module.exports = {
   networks: {
-    janus: {
+    ethrpcgate: {
       host: "127.0.0.1",
-      port: 23889,
+      port: 25996,
       network_id: "*",
       gasPrice: "0x5d21dba000"
     },